Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Search/Find place/README.md

 4. Use one of the suggestions or a user-written query to find the locations of POIs:
     * Create `AGSGeocodeParameters`.
     * Set the parameters' `searchArea` to `AGSGeometry` of the area you want to search.
-    * Call `AGSLocatorTask.geocode(withSearchText:parameters:completion)` to get a list of `GeocodeResult`s.
+    * Call `AGSLocatorTask.geocode(withSearchText:parameters:completion)` to get a list of `AGSGeocodeResult`s.
     * Display the places of interest using the results' `AGSGeocodeResult.displayLocation`s.

 ## About the data

-This sample uses the world locator service "https://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer".
+This sample uses the [world locator service](https://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer).

 ## Relevant API